The Prescription Drug Round Up, held each spring and fall, is a safe place to dispose of expired, unwanted prescription drugs.

-More than 1.4 million pills have been collected at the Washoe County Round Ups since October 2009, and the April 2014 was the busiest collection day yet.
+More than 1.4 million pills have been collected at the Washoe County Round Ups since October 2009.
+The September 2014 Round Up netted over 1,500 pounds of prescription drugs.

 WHY DISPOSE OF YOUR UNWANTED PRESCRIPTION DRUGS?